DHTMLX/scheduler-docs/data/guides.md

                 <li>react.md</li>
             </ul>
         </td>
-        <td class='topic_description'>Says how to build a standard Scheduler on different server-side platforms and
-        bring it to life: configure with specific settings, customize the default templates, attach events, etc.</td>
+        <td class='topic_description'>Learn how to integrate Scheduler into modern front-end frameworks - React, Vue and Angular (coming soon) - using official wrapper components.
+This section covers installation, adding the component to your template, passing configs via props/slots and handling data and events in the framework's native state management style.</td>
 	</tr>
 	<tr>
 		<td id="manipulations" class='topics'>